Vatshayan/COVID-19-Project/README.md

 You can be infected by breathing in the virus if you are within close proximity of someone who has COVID-19, or by touching a contaminated surface and then your eyes, nose or mouth.

 **Most common symptoms:**
-fever
-dry cough
+fever, dry cough & tiredness
-tiredness

 **Less common symptoms:**
-aches and pains
-sore throat
-diarrhoea
-conjunctivitis
-headache
-loss of taste or smell
-a rash on skin, or discolouration of fingers or toes
+aches and pains, sore throat, diarrhoea, conjunctivitis, headache, loss of taste or smell, a rash on skin or discolouration of fingers or toes

-Machine Learning Algorithm and libraries are applied.
+- Machine Learning Algorithm and libraries are applied.

 ## CONTACT

 Mail me Now **vatshayan007@gmail.com** for Project Code, Report, Description, PPT and Datasets of this Project.

 You can use this Project for your College and University Project Submission.

+Very Interesting & Top class Project.

 Let's Learn, Grow and Work together!
 Ask Freely;-)